Updated search for $B_c^+$ decays to two charm mesons: Model of the mass distributions

 To measure the signal yields, a model of the \BporBc candidate mass distribution is fitted to the data in the range $5230\leq m(\DporDsorDstar\DzorDzb)\leq 6700\mevcc$.
 The model consists of the following components, constrained to positive yields: the signals for fully reconstructed \Bp and \Bc decays; the signal for \Bc decays with one missing \piz or photon; the signal for \Bc decays with two missing \piz or photons; the background from \mbox{\decay{\Bp}{\Dzb\Kp\Km\pip}} decays; and the combinatorial background.

 Fully reconstructed \Bp and \Bc signals are described by the sum of a Gaussian function and a Crystal Ball (CB)~\cite{Skwarnicki:1986xj} function, extended to have power-law tails on both the low-mass and the high-mass sides.
 The CB and Gaussian components share a common peak position.
 The tail parameters of the CB and the ratio of the CB and Gaussian widths and integrals are determined from simulation, accounting for a dependence of both widths on the BDT output.
-The ratio of the \Bc and \Bp widths is determined from simulation, while the overall width of the \Bp is a free parameter in the fit to data.
+The ratio of the \Bc and \Bp widths is determined from simulation, while the overall width of the \Bp is a free parameter in the fit to data, and is found to be consistent with the simulation.
 The peak position of the \Bp signal is a free parameter in the fit to data, and the known mass difference between the \Bp and the \Bc meson~\cite{PDG2020} is used to constrain the peak position of the \Bc signal.

 Genuine \mbox{\decay{\Bp}{\DporDsorDstar\Dz}} decays are forbidden at tree level and consequently have a negligible yield, but doubly Cabibbo-suppressed (DCS) decays \mbox{\decay{\Dzb}{\Km\pip(\pim\pip)}} result in crossfeed of \mbox{\decay{\Bp}{\DporDsorDstar\Dzb}} decays in the \mbox{\DporDsorDstar\Dz} final state.
 An additional source of crossfeed into the \mbox{\DporDsorDstar\Dz} final state is double misidentification of the pion and kaon in the Cabibbo-favoured \mbox{\decay{\Dz}{\Km\pip(\pim\pip)}} decay.
 The DCS component is constrained in yield and shape by the large \mbox{\decay{\Bp}{\DporDsorDstar\Dzb}} signal, according to the known \Dz branching fractions~\cite{PDG2020}.
 For the shape of the misidentified component, the width of the \mbox{\decay{\Bp}{\DporDsorDstar\Dzb}} peak is scaled by a factor determined from a fit to \mbox{\decay{\Bp}{\Ds\Dz}} candidates, and also used for the \mbox{\decay{\Bp}{\DporDstar\Dz}} final states.
 The yield of the misidentified component is a free parameter in all fits to data.